mcneel/rhino.inside/Autodesk/Revit/README.md

 ![](doc/Sample7.png)

 1. Use the _Rhino_ icon into the Add-Ins tab to open Rhino editor window.
-2. Run the _EditPythonScript_.
+2. Run the _EditPythonScript_ command.
-3. Load pyhthon script file called _"Sample7.py"_ there is in this folder.
+3. Load python script file called _"Sample7.py"_ there is in this folder.
-4. Click on the green play button you will fond on the Pyhton script editor window.
+4. Click on the green play button on the Pyhton script editor window.
 5. You should have an sphere in the Revil model.

 ### Sample 6